United States v. Libby

 United States v.
-Libby was the federal trial of I. Lewis "Scooter" Libby, a former high-ranking official in the George W. Bush administration, for interfering with special prosecutor Patrick Fitzgerald's criminal investigation of the Plame affair.
+Libby was the federal trial in 2007 of I. Lewis "Scooter" Libby, a former high-ranking official in the George W. Bush administration, for interfering with special prosecutor Patrick Fitzgerald's criminal investigation of the Plame affair.

 Libby served as Assistant to the President under George W. Bush and Chief of Staff to the Vice President of the United States and Assistant to the Vice President for National Security Affairs under Dick Cheney from 2001 to 2005.
 Libby resigned from his government positions hours after his indictment on October 28, 2005.

-Libby was indicted by a federal grand jury on five felony counts of making false statements to federal investigators, perjury for lying to a federal grand jury, and obstruction of justice for impeding the course of a federal grand jury investigation concerned with the possibly illegal leaking by government officials of the classified identity of a covert agent of the CIA, Valerie Plame Wilson, the wife of former Ambassador Joseph C. Wilson IV.
-Pursuant to the grand jury leak investigation, Libby was convicted on March 6, 2007, on four counts of perjury, obstruction of justice, and making false statements.
+Libby was indicted by a federal grand jury on five felony counts of making false statements to federal investigators, perjury for lying to a federal grand jury, and obstruction of justice for impeding the course of a federal grand jury investigation.
+The case was concerned with the possibly illegal leaking by government officials of the classified identity of Valerie Plame Wilson, a covert agent of the CIA.
+She was also the wife of former Ambassador Joseph C. Wilson IV.
+Pursuant to the subsequent trial, Libby was convicted on March 6, 2007, on four counts of perjury, obstruction of justice, and making false statements.
 He was acquitted of one count of making false statements.

 Libby was sentenced to 30 months in prison and fined $250,000.
 The sentence was commuted in June 2007 by President Bush, voiding the prison term.
-The convictions no longer stand on the record because Libby was pardoned by President Trump on April 13, 2018.
+The convictions no longer stand on the record because Libby was pardoned by President Donald Trump on April 13, 2018.

-On April 3, 2007, the District of Columbia Bar suspended his license to practice law in Washington, D.C., and recommended his disbarment pending his appeal of his conviction.
+On April 3, 2007, the District of Columbia Bar suspended Libby's license to practice law in Washington, D.C., and recommended his disbarment pending his appeal of his conviction.
 On March 20, 2008, after he dropped his appeal, he was disbarred by the District of Columbia Court of Appeals, in Washington, D.C., at least until 2012.

 He delayed reinstatement until June 2016, when he successfully petitioned the court for reinstatement.
 He was readmitted to the D.C. bar on November 3, 2016.